 A colt is a male horse that has not yet reached maturity.
 They range in age from two to four years old.
 A filly is a female horse of the same age range.

-There are many terms for horses grouped by their age or position in life and weanlings refers specifically to young horses that have recently stopped nursing.
+There are many terms for horses grouped by their age or position in life and weanlings refer specifically to young horses that have recently stopped nursing.

 If you are a horse owner, it is important to understand the difference between foals and yearlings.
 Foals typically stop weaning around six months old after which they are called yearlings.
-A male horse becomes known as an “yearling colt” at one-year-old but hasn’t reached two years of age yet; meanwhile females become “yearling fillies“.
+A male horse becomes known as a “yearling colt” at one year old but hasn’t reached two years of age yet; meanwhile, females become “yearling fillies“.

 When horses turn 2, they’re considered adults – either stallions or mares depending on their sex (male or female).
 Stallions who have been castrated by removing some reproductive organs continue being referred to as “geldings” rather than males even though they’re not really fully grown stallions anymore!

-These rules to naming horses can be confusing for new owners so don’t be ashamed to ask if you need to.
-A horses is a complex animal, and they have many specific terms that can be used to refer to different types.
+These rules for naming horses can be confusing for new owners so don’t be ashamed to ask if you need to.
+A horse is a complex animal, and they have many specific terms that can be used to refer to different types.

 A stud is what you call the male horse who is kept to mate with mares or female horses in order to produce foals (baby horses).
 A broodmare refers specifically to an adult female horse who has been bred for breeding purposes – this type of horse usually produces one foal each year.

 The words “colt” and “horse” are often used interchangeably, but there is a distinction.
-A colt is a young male horse that has not yet grown into its full size or matured sexually.
+A colt is a young male horse that has not yet grown to its full size or matured sexually.